Lightning-Universe/lightning-flash/docs/source/template/tests.rst

 ------

-Now that you've written the tests, it's time to add some docs!
+Now that you've written the tests, it's time to :ref:`add some docs! <contributing_docs>`